Tin Machine II: Background

 Tin Machine was formed in 1988 by David Bowie, who was at an artistic low point and looking to revitalise his career.
 The completed lineup included American guitarist Reeves Gabrels and brothers Tony Fox and Hunt Sales on bass and drums, respectively; Kevin Armstrong acted as an additional guitarist.
-The band recorded their eponymous debut album in late 1988 with producer Tim Palmer.
+The band recorded their eponymous debut album in late 1988 with the producer Tim Palmer.
 Despite a clash in personalities between the Sales brothers and Gabrels, the sessions were extremely productive, with over 35 songs recorded in six weeks.
 The album's tracks were recorded raw and live with few overdubs to capture the energy of Tin Machine, resulting in a hard rock sound with lyrics discussing world issues and love.

 The band were responded to with mixed reviews from critics.
-When promoting Tin Machine, Bowie made it clear to interviewers that the band were a democratic unit, with biographer Nicholas Pegg calling it the mindset of "anyone wanting to interview David would get the rest of the band as well".
+When promoting Tin Machine, Bowie made it clear to interviewers that the band were a democratic unit, with the biographer Nicholas Pegg calling it the mindset of "anyone wanting to interview David would get the rest of the band as well".
 This move would be written off by critics as a publicity stunt by an artist who is unsure of what he wants to do next.
 Released in May 1989, Tin Machine was met with mixed reviews and sold well at first but declined quickly.
 Some reviewers later noted that Tin Machine were exploring styles of grunge and alternative rock before those styles became popular.
 Like the album, the band's supporting Tin Machine Tour received mixed reviews.
 At the conclusion of the tour, Tin Machine took a break before reconvening in Australia in late 1989 to begin recording their next album.